Ajith-Geo/YouTube-Downloader/README.md

-# YouTube Downloader
+# YouTube Downloader (Ver 0.1)

-This documentation provides details on how to use a simple YouTube video downloader built using Python's `pytube` library and `tkinter` for the GUI.
+This documentation provides details on how to use a simple YouTube video downloader (BETA Version) built using Python's `pytube` library and `tkinter` for the GUI.
 This tool allows users to download YouTube videos by entering the video URL.
+Once the project is mature enough, I will do a stable release.

 ## Table of Contents